Back to Blog

 How to Save for a House Deposit — Realistic Plan for Australian First Home Buyers

-Saving for a house deposit is the hardest part of buying your first home.
-Not the loan application, not the inspections, not even the stress of auction day — it is the months or years of disciplined saving while rent eats half your pay and property prices keep climbing.
+Saving for a house deposit is the hardest part of buying your first home in Australia.
+Not the loan application, not the building inspection, not even the nerves of auction day.
+It's the months or years of grinding away while rent swallows half your pay and prices keep drifting up.
+If that's where you are right now, you're not behind and you're not doing it wrong.
+The maths really is harder than it was for your parents.

 2% deposit — Family Home Guarantee